Andreas512514/Network-Services/smb.md

 ![smbclient picture](https://github.com/Andreas512514/Network-Services/blob/main/Screenshot%202025-10-14%20001751.png)

-As shown in the picture, you can type the help command to see what commands you can use.
+As shown in the picture, you can type the help command to see what commands you can use.<br><br><br>

+If you want practical exercises, follow this [link](https://tryhackme.com/room/networkservices)